Mohamd-Abdelkreem/Entity-Relationship-Diagram-ERD-Practice/README.md

 ## Who is this for?
 - Absolute beginners in database design
-- Students or self-learners looking for hands-on ERD practice
+- Students or self-learners looking for hands-on ERD and Mapping practice
 - Anyone who wants to strengthen their fundamentals in database design

 ---